Wholesale Market Participation via Competitive DER Aggregation: Case Studies

-\subsection{Performances with unlimited distribution network access}
+\subsection{Performances with Unlimited Distribution Network Access}

-Four observations below were drawn when all aggregators received plenty of distribution network access.
+Four observations below were drawn when all aggregators received plenty of distribution network accesses.

-First, Co.NEMa and Co.GAB were at the Pareto front in Fig.~\ref{fig:SurplusDS} achieving the maximum social surplus as if all prosumers directly participated in the wholesale market without middlemen like DERA.
+First, Co.NEMa and Co.GAB were at the Pareto front in Fig.~\ref{fig:SurplusDS}, achieving the maximum social surplus as if all prosumers directly participated in the wholesale market.
 This verified Theorem~\ref{thm:MarketEfficiency}.
-Note that we computed the Pareto front by adding up surpluses of DERA and customers, omitting surpluses of other units.
+The Pareto front was computed by aggregating the surpluses of DERA and customers, omitting the surpluses of other units.
 This was because we adopted the price taker assumption in the wholesale market, thus surpluses of other units stayed the same in different DERA models.
 The blue dot, named Direct, represented the ideal case that prosumers directly participated in the wholesale market with bidding curve \eqref{Q-P_prosumer}.
-The green rectangular contained aggregation methods achieving less DERA surplus and customer surplus than Co.NEMa, thus dominated by our proposed competitive DER aggregation method.
-Similarly, the orange rectangular was dominated by its top right corner, Co.GAB.
+The green rectangle contained aggregation methods achieving less DERA surplus and customer surplus than Co.NEMa, thus dominated by our proposed competitive DER aggregation method.
+Similarly, the orange rectangle was dominated by its top right corner, Co.GAB.
 This was because our aggregation methods efficiently participated in the wholesale market with aggregated resources and scheduled the aggregated customers at a consumption level with a higher customer surplus.
-When the expected BTM DG increased from 1.1kW to 5.1kW, comparing the left and right panels in Fig.~\ref{fig:SurplusDS}, we observed the expected social surplus, which was the sum of DERA and customer surpluses, increased, because more BTM DG was sold to the wholesale market.
+When the expected BTM DG increased from 1.1kW to 5.1kW, comparing the left and right panels in Fig.~\ref{fig:SurplusDS}, we observed that the expected social surplus, which was the sum of DERA and customer surpluses, increased, because more BTM DG was sold to the wholesale market.

-Second, customers had the highest expected surplus in Co.NEMa and Co.GAB shown by the top of Fig.~\ref{fig:DS}.
-Passive customers in NEMp had the least surplus because its scheduling had no awareness of DG generation.
+Second, customers had the highest expected surplus in Co.NEMa and Co.GAB, as shown by the top of Fig.~\ref{fig:DS}.
+Passive customers in NEMp had the least surplus because their scheduling was agnostic of DG generation.
 Customer surpluses almost overlapped in all cases at a low DG adopter ratio with fewer producers, since most aggregation benefits came from BTM DG of producers.
 When the DG adopter ratio increased, the expected customer surplus increased in all cases.